 What the hell was going on with that?

-I doubt that Snape gives a damn whether Voldemort found out how James Potter bullied him while they were both at Hogwarts, either.
+I still doubt that Snape gives a damn over Voldemort finding out how James Potter bullied him while they were both at Hogwarts, either.
 Tom already knows about that.
 He’s probably taunted Snape about it, too.
 Tom does that kind of thing.
 For Tom, that memory was just there as a bonus.

 Or as a plant.
 We have no way of knowing whether the three memories that Snape made such a point of off-loading before each session were always the same three memories.